LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

    :- info(color/1, [
        comment is 'Table of defined colors.',
        argnames is ['Color'],
-       constraint is 'Up to four visible colors allowed.'
+       constraint is 'Up to four visible colors allowed.', examples is [
+          'Check that the color blue is defined' - color(blue) - {true}
+       ]
    ]).

 As with the ``info/1`` directive, use only the keywords that make sense